 The current NICE guidelines make the following recommendations:-

-The Royal Children’s Hospital, in Melbourne, defines a fever as a rectal temperature greater than 38°C.
+The Royal Children’s Hospital in Melbourne defines a fever as a rectal temperature greater than 38°C.

 Axillary

-The axillary temperature may be altered by a number of environmental and physiological factors.
-As the thermometer does not directly overlie the axillary artery it may, itself, cause localized cooling and a falsely low reading.
-Chemical dot thermometers may differ formal readings by Â±0.4 degrees though they have not been compared with a gold (or even brass standard).
+Several environmental and physiological factors may alter the axillary temperature.
+As the thermometer does not directly overlie the axillary artery, it may cause localized cooling and a falsely low reading.
+Chemical dot thermometers may differ formal readings by ±0.4 degrees, though they have not been compared with a gold (or even brass) standard.
 An axillary thermometer has a sensitivity of around 30%.
-With such a poor sensitivity it is surprising that it is recommended by NICE.
+Surprisingly, with such poor sensitivity, NICE recommends it.

 Rectal

-Whilst rectal temperatures are still taken, especially in neonates, they may lag behind core temperature (as determined by pulmonary artery or oeseophageal temperature detection) and so be an inaccurate indicator of febrile status.
+Whilst rectal temperatures are still taken, especially in neonates, they may lag behind core temperature (as determined by a pulmonary artery or oeseophageal temperature detection) and be an inaccurate indicator of febrile status.
 It is easy to appreciate how the recorded temperature may vary according to how far the probe has been inserted and in the presence or absence of stool.
 Rectal temperature is also slow to change in reaction to changes in blood temperature (as demonstrated in anaesthetized cardiac cases).

 Oral